 |Percentage of respondents optimistic about the next year (2020 IPSOS Global Advisor Predictions survey)||94% (1st)||82%|

 Of course, perhaps if the Kuomintang had emerged victorious in China’s civil war (1927-1949) and if China had adopted a neo-liberal capitalist democracy, the country might have progressed even further and faster.
 However, you can consider the example of democratic India, which was in a similar situation to China in the late 1940s:

 - Both countries had been ravaged by colonial powers.
 For much of the last 2,000 years, China and India had the world’s largest economies.
 However, both countries became impoverished during the 19th century and first half of the 20th century.

 - Both countries have massive populations comprised of different ethnic groups and religions

 - At that time, both countries had around the same GDP and had similar problems with poverty, illiteracy and low life expectancy.

 Like China, India has also come a long way since then, but at the moment, its GDP is over five times smaller than that of China, life expectancy in India lags China’s by about seven years and it’s literacy rate is at 74% compared to China’s 97%.
 Of course, this is not incontrovertible proof of anything.
-The comparison merely suggests that the combination of democracy and liberalism does not necessarily lead to better outcomes
+The comparison merely suggests that the combination of democracy and capitalism does not necessarily lead to better outcomes in all contexts.

 2. Government Responsiveness